8 Grass Weeds That Look Like Grass – (Kill These Not Those)

 tropical carpet grass in lawn

-This grass is not drought tolerant and could die out due to lack of moisture.
-It also is sensitive to broadleaf herbicides, and so can be easy to terminate through herbicide treatments.
+This grass is not drought tolerant and could die due to lack of moisture.
+It is also sensitive to broadleaf herbicides and, hence can be easy to eliminate with herbicide treatments.

 weeds that look like grass - blue fescue